 Data in normal maps can also be generated without a high polygon model.
 Personally, this is the technique that I prefer to use in my own work, because it’s less work if I only have to model the low-poly mesh.

 Normal map data that’s generated can come from a photograph: a tool like Substance Designer from Allegorithmic is capable of calculating normal information from a photograph of a relatively planar surface.
-In the course How to Make a Video Game, I used images of feathers to create the normal map for the bird character.
+I’ve used images of feathers to create the normal map for the bird character.

 Alternatively, normal map data can be generated procedurally, meaning that a small amount of data can be mathematically extrapolated into a more complex pattern.
 In this radio asset, I created the small speaker holes by scaling and transforming many copies of a circular gradient in Substance Designer.